GSA/smartpay-website/src/content/about/refunds.md

 As receipts are actually a return of a portion of a prior agency payment and may be deposited to the credit of the appropriation against which the payment was initially charged rather than to a general fund receipt account.
 If the appropriation initially charged has not expired, the refund is available to support new obligations.
 If the appropriation account initially charged has expired, but has not yet closed, the refund is deposited to the credit of the expired account where it is available for recording or adjusting obligations properly incurred before the appropriation expired.<sup>3</sup>

-This same analysis and reasoning applies to the GSA SmartPay Program refunds.
+This same analysis and reasoning applies to the GSA SmartPay program refunds.
 Under the GSA SmartPay program, refunds are discounts offered by the banks, which may be deposited to the credit of the appropriation against which the initial cost was charged.
 If that appropriation has expired, but not yet closed, the refund may be credited to the expired account where available.
 If the appropriation has expired, and the expired account has been closed, the refund would be properly credited to the appropriate Treasury general fund.

 The exception permitting the deposit of refunds to the appropriation initially charged is permissive in nature.
 If an agency declines the refund, it should be deposited to the Treasury general fund.